Vaping immediately affects vascular health and oxygen levels, study shows, even without nicotine

 E-cigarettes work by heating liquid that turns into a vapor that is inhaled by the user.
 But the vapor contains more than just water; depending on the device, it may also include substances like lead, nickel, formaldehyde, propylene glycol and glycerin.

 “Even if there was no nicotine in the e-cigarette, there could be other components that may be harmful,” Nabbout said.
-“That is why I think we saw these significant effects, even when the subjects were not choosing the nicotine-based electronic cigarette.”
+“That is possibly why we saw these significant effects, even following non-nicotinized electronic cigarette vaping.”

-Nabbout and her colleagues looked at what happens to the bodies of cigarette smokers, e-cigarette vapers and vapers who used products without nicotine.
+Nabbout and her colleagues looked at what happens to the bodies of cigarette smokers, e-cigarette vapers and dual users.
 They enrolled 31 smokers and vapers ranging in age from 21 to 49, comparing their results with those of 10 people who did not smoke or vape.

-Each participant got MRI scans before and after vaping or smoking, or at each visit for the nonsmokers.
+In three separate sessions each participant got MRI scans before and after vaping or smoking tobacco cigarettes, e-cigarettes with nicotine and e-cigarettes without nicotine, or at each visit for the nonsmokers.
 The researchers also put a cuff on each person’s upper thigh to restrict blood flow; once the cuff was deflated, they evaluated the speed of blood flow in the femoral artery and measured the amount of oxygen in the blood returning to the heart after it supplied oxygen to the body’s tissues.

-Each time someone vaped or smoked, the researchers saw a significant decrease in resting blood flow velocity in the femoral artery, which runs along the thigh and supplies oxygenated blood to the entire lower body.
+Following either vaping or smoking, the researchers saw a significant decrease in resting blood flow velocity in the femoral artery, which runs along the thigh and supplies oxygenated blood to the entire lower body.

 Compared with the nonsmokers and cigarette smokers, the people who used vapes with nicotine had the most significant reduction in vascular function.
 The group with the next greatest change was those who used vapes without nicotine.